PavelKVSB/Walkscore-WAI-walkability/README.md

 # Walkscore-WAI-walkability

-Adaptation of the walkscore methodology in the European environment.<br>
+Adaptation of the walkscore methodology in the European environment - two versions were implemented: classic walksore and walkscore for elderly.
+WAI adaptation for overlapping input regions.<br>
 "Spatial behaviour of the Walkability Index, Walk Score and Walk Score modification for elderly"

 **WS - Walkscore:**<br>